calebv2/SCTool-Tracker/README.md

 4. **Adjust Volume**: Use the volume slider to set your preferred audio level
 5. **Test Sound**: Click the test button to preview your sound selection

+#### Death Sound Setup
+1. **Enable Death Sound**: Check the "Play sound on death" checkbox in settings
+2. **Select Death Audio File**:
+   - Use the default `death.wav` file (included)
+   - Browse for your custom death sound file using the "Browse" button
+   - Supported formats: .wav, .mp3, .ogg
+3. **Adjust Death Volume**: Use the separate death volume slider to set your preferred audio level
+4. **Test Death Sound**: Click the death sound test button to preview your selection

 #### Sound File Recommendations
-- **Duration**: Keep sounds short (1-3 seconds) to avoid overlapping with rapid kills
+- **Duration**: Keep sounds short (1-3 seconds) to avoid overlapping with rapid events
 - **Volume**: Choose sounds that are audible but not disruptive to gameplay
 - **Format**: .wav files offer the best compatibility and performance
 - **Quality**: Use high-quality audio files for best results
+- **Differentiation**: Use distinctly different sounds for kills vs deaths to provide clear audio feedback

 ### Integration with Gameplay

-The sound system is designed to enhance your gaming experience:
+The dual sound system is designed to enhance your gaming experience:

-- **Immediate Feedback**: Audio confirmation of successful kills
+- **Immediate Feedback**: Audio confirmation of both successful kills and deaths
+- **Event Differentiation**: Distinct sounds help you quickly identify kill vs death events
 - **Customization**: Use sounds that match your playstyle or streaming setup
 - **Performance**: Minimal impact on game performance
 - **Reliability**: Consistent playback even during intense combat scenarios